a2stuff/a2d/res/notes/testplan.md

 * Click on an item.
 Verify it is selected.
 Click on white space below the items (if possible).
 Verify that selection is cleared.

 For the Sounds DA:
 * Click on an item.
 Verify it is selected, and plays the sound.
 Click on the same selected item.
-Verity if plays the sound again.
+Verify if plays the sound again.

 Repeat for each list box where the contents are dynamic:
 * Populate the list so that the scrollbar is active.
 Scroll down by one row.
 Repopulate the list box so that the scrollbar is inactive.
-Verify that all expected items are shown, and hitting the Up Arrow key does nothing.
+Verify that all expected items are shown, and hitting the Up Arrow key selects the last item.
 * Populate the list so that the scrollbar is active, and scrolled to the top.
 Repopulate the list so that the scrollbar is still active.
 Verify that the scrollbar doesn't repaint/flicker.
+(This is easiest in the Shortcuts > Add a Shortcut File Picker.)

 # Menus